zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 When first starting to integrate a Vault into a large system, one naturally does explorative work locally with the Vault CLI.
-This is all good, but concretizing that configuration into infrastructure-as-code (IaC) is essential, and doing it early will minimize the future pain of migration configuration.
+This is all good, but concretizing that configuration into infrastructure-as-code (IaC) is essential, and by doing it early you'd avoid the pain of migrating your configuration down the road.

 Potential solutions for IaC are: